Workouts are here!

 No more swimming X number of laps.
 No more swimming for 30 minutes.
 No more swimming until you randomly decide that you’ve done enough.
 No more repeating one of a couple of workouts that you memorized years ago.

-Now, you can easily pick a new workout that matches your goals, mood, and available time.
+Now, you can easily pick a new guided workout that matches your goals, mood, and available time.
 So, you'll always have a great swim whenever you head to the pool.

 I don’t think words can adequately describe the experience and impact it has on your swimming… but I’ll try.

 First off, you might be wondering, why did we build this feature?
-Workouts has been on the company’s roadmap since FORM was founded in late 2016.
+Workouts for swimmers has been on the company’s roadmap since FORM was founded in late 2016.
 We started with the belief that we can make swimming more fun, engaging, and motivating for swimmers worldwide if we could just give feedback in real-time while you swim.
 That core belief led to the release of the FORM goggles in 2019.
 They were completely groundbreaking and continue to be the leaders in this new category.

 That was a great start, a foundation, but not the end goal.
 Showing you what you’re doing is great, but what’s better is guiding you through your workout so you think less, get in the flow more, and always have a great workout.